Quigg Lawrence: Ordained ministry

 After graduation, Lawrence was appointed as an associate pastor in Kilmarnock, Virginia.
 He was released from the job in 1988.
 In January 1989, he was named the first rector of the Church of the Holy Spirit (CHS), a church plant that had grown out of the Cursillo movement and had just been elevated from mission to parish status in the Episcopal Diocese of Southwestern Virginia.
 The theologically conservative Lawrence frequently fought with liberalizing elements in the Episcopal Church.
 “Almost everything was a hill I would die on," Lawrence has said.
-CHS grew from 45 members to more than 1,400 and spawned multiple church plants in the Roanoke area.
+CHS grew from 42 members to more than 1,400 and spawned multiple church plants in the Roanoke area.

 In 1995, an independent 501(c)(3) nonprofit called the Terumah Foundation raised funds to purchase land and construct a 27,000-square-foot facility on Merriman Road in southwest Roanoke County.
 While CHS used the property, Terumah remained the owner.
 In 2000, early in the process of the Anglican realignment, Bishop Neff Powell deposed Lawrence and ejected CHS from the Diocese of Southwestern Virginia.
 The arrangement with Terumah allowed CHS to leave the Episcopal Church without forfeiting the property it used to the diocese.
-CHS became one of the first U.S. churches to join the Anglican Mission in America, and Lawrence's orders were recognized by the Anglican Church of Rwanda.
+In January 2000, CHS became the first U.S. church to join the Anglican Mission in America, and Lawrence's orders were recognized by the Anglican Church of Rwanda.

 Episcopal ministry

 Lawrence and CHS joined PEARUSA after its separation from AMIA in order to remain connected with the Anglican Church of Rwanda and the Anglican Church in North America.
 Lawrence was elected suffragan bishop for PEARUSA's Atlantic coast network, where he would assist Steve Breedlove with care for clergy in the region.
 He remained rector of CHS.

 The Most Rev. Onesphore Rwaje and the Most Rev. Robert Duncan consecrated Lawrence as a bishop on February 4, 2013, at CHS.
 In 2016, Lawrence and CHS transitioned from PEARUSA to the newly constituted Anglican Diocese of Christ Our Hope, ending the dual canonical residency in the ACNA and Rwanda.

 After Todd Atkinson took a leave of absence and was later inhibited over charges of abuse of spiritual authority, Lawrence was in October 2021 appointed interim bishop for Via Apostolica.
 He remained bishop suffragan in the Diocese of Christ Our Hope and rector at CHS.

+Bluegrass

-In 2021, Lawrence and several CHS members recorded a bluegrass album called Come Home.
+In 2021, Lawrence and several bluegrass music friends recorded a bluegrass compiliation album called Come Home.
+Lawrence writes bluegrass album reviews for Bluegrass Today and Bluegrass Unlimited.
+Lawrence's 2025 album with Junior Sisk will be released in the fall of 2025.

+Israel

+In October 2023, Bishop and Mrs. Lawrence were planning to lead a large group tour of Israel.
+They landed early on October 7, the day the Hamas attack broke out.
+After 48 hours they were able to flee the country, traveling from Tel Aviv to Ethiopia to Ireland to Chicago to Virginia.